someoneidoknow/mOS/README.md

 5. Open a pull request on the original mOS repository and provide a detailed description of your changes.

 ## License
-We use the MIT license
+We use the MIT license for mOS.
+You can see it [here](https://github.com/Why2312/mOS/blob/main/LICENSE).